-I can’t repeat this often enough.
+Also, I can’t repeat this often enough.
 The nights get cold in the desert, no matter how hot it is in the daytime.
-If you’re on a tour at night, dress as if it’s autumn – trust me on this.
-I think I would’ve appreciated thermals during the full moon tour.
+If you’re on a night tour, dress as if it’s autumn – trust me on this.
+I would’ve appreciated thermals during the full moon tour.
 And it was the southern hemisphere summer.

-I think there are two essential things you’ll want to keep in mind if you intend to explore Atacama primarily through guided tours.
+From experience, there are essentially two things you’ll want to keep in mind if you intend to explore Atacama primarily through guided tours.

-I also read beforehand that the ATM in San Pedro could run out of money, so you can’t always be assured of more cash, when you want it.
+I also read beforehand that the ATM in San Pedro could run out of money, so you can’t always be assured of getting more cash when you want it.
 I did find this to be true when I was there in 2017.
-Although I used my pesos more quickly than expected, I still had enough backup amounts to buy tours with, because I had prepared for this possibility.

-(Bear in mind, you will want to shop the markets as well.)
+And bear in mind, you will want to shop the markets as well.

-Double and triple check what language the tours will be in
+2. Check what language the tours will be in (really check!)

 This advice is for those who are not Spanish speakers.
 The primary language in Chile is Spanish, so the default language for tours is Spanish.